 Thinking about selling tshirts on Etsy using Printify?
-I checked it out for you as an experienced Etsy seller and can answer a bunch of your questions!
+I checked it out for you as an experienced Etsy seller and can answer a bunch of your questions in this Printify review!

-When Printify contacted me and said they wanted me to write a post about making tshirts on Etsy using the Printify app I was intrigued! #promotedpost
+When Printify contacted me and said they wanted me to write a post about making Etsy t shirts using the Printify app I was intrigued! #promotedpost

 I love Etsy and am a super big fan of the handmade sellers, but I am a graphic artist, not a maker per se so there was problem with me doing tshirts….
 I was never going to source shirts, screen print them, hire models to do the photos or all the other things that were required up until now to sell tees on Etsy.